*Please note: the SPCA Serving Erie County is not an animal control facility.

-Stray animals are unavailable for adoption.
+Stray animals are unavailable for adoption during their stray holding period at the SPCA*.
 Because they are not owned by us, the SPCA is unable to provide information on stray animals to callers, so please do not call the shelter inquiring about adoption availability of strays.

 The SPCA Serving Erie County is a private humane society funded by donations.
 It is not a government-funded animal control organization.
 Your tax dollars fund your community’s stray animal and animal control services, not SPCA services.
 See a list of those animal control contacts by village, town, or city right here.

 If you find a stray dog, please call your local municipality for further instruction.
 Each municipality is responsible for holding dogs within their jurisdiction.
 After their stray holding time expires, the SPCA works with many of these municipalities to transfer unclaimed dogs here to be assessed as adoption candidates.